cloud-gov/cg-site/content/apps/databases.md

 The [dj_database_url](https://github.com/kennethreitz/dj-database-url#url-schema) Python package README describes the possible formats of this URL.

-## Access a postgres database using cf-ssh
+## Access a postgres database

+*These instructions are different depending on the "environment" your application lives in.
+If you're not sure, pick East/West.
+(GovCloud is our new environment.)*

+### *East/West environment:* Using cf-ssh

 To access a service database, use the [cf-ssh]({{< relref "getting-started/one-off-tasks.md#cf-ssh" >}}) CLI to start an instance that is bound to the service and download the `psql` binary to that instance: